 Frequently asked questions

 Yes.
 The law states that all schools, as from 1st September 2012, must have an Accessibility Plan.
-In order to have an Accessibility Plan, you must first have an Access Audit.
-If you do not have one, you are breaking the law.
+In order to write an Accessibility Okan, a school must first carry out an accessibility audit.

 All schools, regardless of the type of building, must have an Accessibility Plan in place.
-It is important to remember that "Access to the Building" is only 1/3 of your Accessibility Plan - 'Access to the Curriculum' and 'Access to the Written Word' are also covered.
+It is important to remember that "Access to the Building" is only 1/3 of your Accessibility Plan - 'Access to the Curriculum' and 'Access to the Information' is also covered.

 We will send you your School Accessibility Plan within 2 weeks of your School Access Audit.